Ceiling fan vs aircon: what actually saves you money on your SP bill?

 Set your aircon 2°C higher than you normally would (e.g. 26°C instead of 24°C).
 Turn the ceiling fan on medium.
 The fan circulates the cool air faster, making 26°C feel like 23°C — and your aircon now uses ~30% less electricity because it's working against a smaller temperature gap.

 At today's SP rates, this typically saves $15–$30 per month on a bedroom aircon used every night.
-A DC fan costing $400 pays for itself in 18 months — and you sleep just as cool.
+A DC fan costing $400 — and our guide to the best ceiling fans for HDB flats walks through the models worth that price — pays for itself in 18 months, and you sleep just as cool.

 Common myths